 In the EU, pricing and reimbursement schemes vary widely from country to country.
 Some countries provide that products may be marketed only after a reimbursement price has been agreed.
 Some countries may require the completion of additional studies that compare the cost-effectiveness of a particular product candidate to currently available therapies (so called health technology assessments, or HTAs) in order to obtain reimbursement or pricing approval.
 For example, the EU provides options for its Member States to restrict the range of products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
 EU Member States may approve a specific price for a product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the product on the market.
 Other EU Member States allow companies to fix their own prices for products, but monitor and control prescription volumes and issue guidance to physicians to limit prescriptions.
 Recently, many countries in the EU have increased the level of discounting required in relation to the pricing of pharmaceuticals and these efforts could continue as countries attempt to manage healthcare expenditures, especially in light of the severe fiscal and debt crises experienced by many countries in the EU.
 The downward pressure on health care costs in general, particularly prescription products, has become intense.

 As a result, increasingly high barriers are being erected to the entry of new products.
-Political, economic, and regulatory developments may further complicate pricing negotiations may continue after reimbursement has been obtained.
+Political, economic, and regulatory developments may further complicate pricing negotiations, and pricing negotiations may continue after reimbursement has been obtained.
 Reference pricing used by various EU Member States, and parallel trade (arbitrage between low-priced and high-priced Member States), can further reduce prices.
-There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical products will allow favorable reimbursement and pri
+Special pricing and reimbursement rules may apply to orphan drugs.
+Inclusion of orphan drugs in reimbursement systems tend to focus on the medical usefulness, need, quality and economic benefits to patients and the healthcare system as for any drug.
+Acceptance of any medicinal product for reimbursement may come with cost, use and often volume restrictions, which again can vary by country.
+In addition, results-based rules of reimbursement may apply.
+There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical products will allow favorable reimbursement and pricing arrangements for any of our products, if approved in those countries.